rowanmanning/rowanmanning.com/content/posts/2020-11-20-yeehaw/index.md

 ## Tip #1: Define Goals

 I find it really easy to go off on tangents when I'm building something in my spare time.
-In my day job it's easier to stay focused, because a company is paying for my time and I don't want to waste it; also I'm normally working alongside people in dedicated product and delivery roles.
+In my day job it's easier to stay focused because a company is paying for my time and I don't want to waste it; also I'm normally working alongside people in dedicated product and delivery roles.
 On side projects, I'm a bad product person, a bad delivery manager, and I find it very easy to waste _my_ time.

 Defining a clear end goal helps me here, something short like: _"Make it so that people can easily race horses in Slack"_.

 I try to periodically check that whatever I'm working on moves me closer to that goal, and if the answer is no then I drop what I'm doing and refocus.
 This can be easier said than done, so I find setting an actual reminder every hour or so is a good shout, or having a post-it displayed clearly nearby.

-You don't need to drop the extra things _forever_, if you think the idea you got side-tracked on is worth adding later then write it down and add it after you've shipped a version 1.
+You don't need to drop the extra things _forever_: if you think the idea you got side-tracked on is worth adding later then write it down and add it after you've shipped a version 1.

 Another thing I find useful when setting my goal is to give myself an explicit list of limitations – things that my project definitely will not do.
 Sometimes these are things that I suspect I'll get stuck on, for example many of my projects get abandoned mid-way through trying to create my own user system.
 Other times these are things that I think will make the project less fun or useful.
 It helps me to write these down, for Yeehaw they were: